pdxprotestguide/protestguide/guides/portland/basic_first_aid.md

 # Basic First Aid

-_The information in this section has been gathered from on the ground experience with advice from local medics._
+_The information in this section has been gathered from on-the-ground experience with advice from local street medics about how to practice basic riot medicine._

 ### Local medic groups

 Local medic groups are present at most protest events.
 These are groups of protesters who are specifically trained and equipped to deal with protest-related injuries.
 Members of these groups are a mix of medical professionals, medical students, emergency responders, and others who have received specific first aid training.
 When in doubt, find a medic or medical professional before attempting to treat an injury.

-Medics on the ground are marked with a red cross, usually created from tape, on their clothing, backpack, or helmet.
+Street medics are marked with a red cross, usually created from tape, on their clothing, backpack, or helmet.
 To get medical attention for someone try yelling “Medic!” and waving your hands to indicate where the medic is needed.
 If you are boosting a call for a medic to the larger crowd include a location if possible.
 For example, “Medic!
 Front of march!” or “Medic!
 4th and Main!”

 ### Suggested first aid supplies